JIRA Service Desk 3.9.x release notes

 Efficiency is key to running a good service desk, and we've improved on our automation to help you with this.
 We've implemented a THEN clause which allows you to automatically approve (or decline) requests when they meet a certain criteria.
 For example, you may decide that any hardware requests created for an item that costs less than $20 are automatically approved, or any software requests over $10,000 are automatically declined.
 This frees up your agents to deal with the more important requests that need attention.
 In the example below, we've set up a rule for our customer reimbursement requests, and if the Customer value is under $50, the request is automatically approved.

-For more information, see Automating your service desk.
+For more information, see Automating your service project.

 Live monitoring with JMX